max-exonix/DeepHeartSeg/README.md

 pip install -r requirements.txt
 ```

-At this stage, everything should be ready for the data to be processed by the DeepCAC pipeline.
-Additional details can be found in the markdown file under `src`.
+At this stage, everything should be ready for the data to be processed by
+the DeepHeartSeg pipeline.
+Additional details can be found in the markdown file
+under `src`.

 The virtual environment can be deactivated by running: